 Straw bale gardening also helps to lessen the impact of sudden cold snaps or any frosts and can extend your growing season.

 Therefore, if you grow cold-loving plants in your bales over the winter season, they’ll get a favorable growing environment, and there’s a likelihood of getting higher yields.
 Yeah!
 The bales enable you to grow crops over the winter.

 Compared to soil gardening, straw bale gardening makes planting easier and lower in cost, even in the city.
 After it starts disintegrating, you can use it as mulch or dispose of the straw in the compost bin or add it to the garden soil as compost.

 It also means you’re going to harvest your crops while standing as you stroll in the vegetable garden.
 For those who don’t enjoy walking around, bending on their knees, or with a bad back, this is great news.

 7. Bumper Yield

-All these benefits are great but the biggest benefit is: the increased yield you’ll get out from this type of gardening.
+All these benefits are great but the biggest benefit is the increased yield you’ll get out of this type of gardening.

 All farm inputs remaining constant, many straw bale gardeners experience close to a 25% increase in crop yield.
 The bumper yield is mainly because of the proper root development and good air circulation facilitated by the straw bales.